A dwindling Minnesota fishing fleet chases the historic herring boom on Lake Superior

 Toftey neatly stacked the rest of the tubs on a cart, to be packaged and driven to restaurants and stores along the North Shore.

-A ray of sun shone on the rows of fish, fresh and glistening, through a window and lit up the bounty in a way that so many Renaissance paintings tried to capture.
+A ray of sun shone through a window on the rows of fish, fresh and glistening, and lit up the bounty in a way that so many Renaissance paintings tried to capture.

 Earlier in the year, Brisson and Smith would have immediately started cooking for the food truck.

-But with that part of the job closed for the season, they put their knives back in the holders on the wall.
+But with that part of the job over for the season, they put their knives back in the holders on the wall.
 The two men would be back at the docks before first light, hoping for colder water and full nets.

 Tyler Smith, left, and Eric Brisson pick herring from a gill net on their boat.
 (Richard Tsong-Taatarii/The Minnesota Star Tribune)